USRSE/usrse25/pages/attend/travel.md

 **Room reservations must be made by September 12, 2025.**

 If you want to add additional days to your registration, please call the hotel to modify your registration (+1 215-238-6000).
 If you plan to arrive Saturday, we encourage you to make your room reservation early; the hotel has indicated that they usually sell out on Saturday nights.

-We unfortunately needed to limit the room block to Sunday through Tuesday nights because we have to pay for rooms that aren't filled.
+We unfortunately needed to limit the room block to Sunday through Tuesday nights because we have to pay for rooms that are not filled.

 ## Food